 LMCC’s flagship residency program, Workspace, is a nine-month studio-based program that focuses on the creative process and cohort development of emerging artists.
 At its core, Workspace nurtures experimentation, creative risk taking, collaboration, learning and skill sharing through regular opportunities for dialogue with peers and arts professionals.
-Participating artists are provided semi-private studio spaces and are expected to engage with the cohort for the full duration of the nine-month program.
-It currently serves between 10 and 15 individuals or collaborative groups annually.
+Participating artists are provided round-the-clock access to semi-private studio spaces and are expected to engage with the cohort for the full duration of the nine-month program.

 Program Guidelines and Application